-In the VUSA-SCREEN, women participating the regular cervical screening program were offered high-risk human papillomavirus (hrHPV) test, using the commercially available and FDA approved Hybrid Capture II test, in addition to cytology or cytology only.
-In order to improve detection of precursor lesions of cervical cancer, hrHPV is evaluated using a cohort study of women whose smears were consecutively screened at a single laboratory in The Netherlands.
+In the VUSABOB, the addition of a high-risk human papillomavirus (hrHPV) test, using the commercially available and FDA approved Hybrid Capture II test, to the regular cervical screening programme in order to improve detection of precursor lesions of cervical cancer is evaluated using a cohort study of women whose smears were consecutively screened at a single laboratory in The Netherlands.
 Within this cohort study, we nested an unblinded trial of women with mildly abnormal screening smears and repeat and referral recommendations were based on the presence or absence of high-risk human papillomavirus.
+Secondly, we nested a randomized trial of women with normal cytology whose hrHPV test results were triple blinded to participants, treating clinicians and study personnel, and advised all women with blinded test results to repeat cervical screening at earlier intervals than current screening guidelines in the Netherlands recommend in order to evaluate screening strategies for women with normal cytology and a positive hrHPV test.